-If you have a need for quick and regular conversion to TIFF, consider making use of an online file converter such as PEERNET’s own ConvertMyFiles.com.
+If you have a need for quick and regular conversion to TIFF, such as converting png to tiff, consider making use of an online file converter such as PEERNET’s own ConvertMyFiles.com.

 The online file conversion option offers several benefits for some people, particularly individual home users or small businesses:

 - An extremely cost-effective option, with packages starting as low as $1 per month.